The Buildings in The Mill area

 Brook farm was then purchased by William and Winifred Enever.
 William had been born at Fernside, and was the brother of Albert, whose recollections of life in early 20th century Rickford we have quoted several times on these pages.
 William and Winifred remained in Brook Farm until the Second World War, at which point they moved out of the area to Shackleford.

 In the early 1950’s, the Ellis’s moved into Brook Farm.
-As far as I can tell they were a set of 4 brothers (John, Gilbert, Donald and Frederick), who were born in the early 20th century in Farnham.
-They operated a growers business (J Ellis & Sons) out of Brook Farm and Lantana (which is just north of Rickford Malthouse on the Guildford – Bagshot Road).
-The author of these pages remembers buying a Bramley apple tree in the early 1990’s from the Ellis’s, and it is still going strong today.
+They were a set of 3 brothers (Gilbert, Donald and Frederick), who were born in the early 20th century in Cove, Frimley.
+Frederick Ellis was the owner of Brook Farm.
+They operated a growers business (J Ellis & Sons) with their parents out of Brook Farm and Lantana (which is just north of Rickford Malthouse on the Guildford – Bagshot Road).
+The author of these pages remembers buying a Bramley apple tree in the early 1990’s from the Ellises, and it is still going strong today.

 Norton Farm (sometimes referred to as Norton’s Farm)